ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 ## Digging In

 Let's assume you have a multi-GB trove of emails and you want to search their contents to see what politicians, business leaders and celebrities are talking with each other about.
 In my corpus, there are 13,010 emails with the .eml extension which have a smattering of mime-types.
 DuckDB can't import these natively, so we'll have to do some pre-processing before we can create our database, index it and start querying.
-You could probably find a tranche of emails like this one on archive.org, ddosecrets.org or even justice.gov but that's left as an exercise for the reader.
+You should be able to find a tranche of emails like this one on archive.org, ddosecrets.org or even justice.gov but that's left as an exercise for the reader.
 If you want to follow along, any collection of .emls should suffice.

 ### Pre-Processing Files

 I'm going to use Python to do the processing of the raw files.
-YMMV, but when it comes to Python tooling, I don't think any solution comes close to being as simple and as fast as [uv](https://docs.astral.sh/uv/) and that's what I'll be using.
+YMMV, but when it comes to Python tooling, I don't think any solution comes close to being as simple and efficient as [uv](https://docs.astral.sh/uv/) and that's what I'll be using.
 (I've given a few lightning talks on uv and really need to dedicate a blog post to it.)

 The pre-processing workflow is admittedly quick and dirty and will readily discard emails which can't be cleanly parsed: